-First Police Chief, Chester Miller, daughter Ramona, and other officers of the time
+First Police Chief, Chester Miller, daughter Ramona, and other officers of the time.

 The history of the Chenequa Police Department is directly tied to the establishment of the Village of Chenequa.
 Here is an excerpt from former local resident, historian and writer, William F. Stark.
-He has written 3 books.
+He has written three books.
 For more information about the books, please visit the history page on the Village website.

 from Chapter VIII: Chenequa Becomes a Village

 After World War I, better roads were built in the Milwaukee area.
 This fact, coupled with the increase in popularity of the automobile meant that the lakes of Waukesha County, which a few years earlier were impractical to visit on a Sunday outing, now became accessible as a recreational area for thousands of Miwaukeeans.

 It was with increasing alarm that Pine Lakers viewed the way in which the neighboring lakes were being exploited.
 Dance halls, taverns, and public buildings of all descriptions were beginning to clutter the shores.

 While a number of Pine Lake residents were concerned with what was happening, it was Robert E. Friend who almost alone performed a herculean task to protect the Pine Lake shoreline.
 In the summer of 1921, Friend, who was born at Pine Lake thirty-seven years before, personally called on property owner after property owner, requesting that they put certain restrictions on their land.

 That hot summer, Friend convinced over ninety percent of the Pine Lake owners to file agreements with the County which put restrictive clauses in their deeds.
 Among the restrictions, all of which were to remain in effect for ninety-nine years, was the stipulation that the land was to be used only for private homes or for farming purposes.